brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

 signature verification just requires too many CPU cycles;
 and programs have fixed storage space.

-As it stands our Solana contract does not properly verify the signatures it needs to &mdash;
+As it stands our Solana program does not properly verify the signatures it needs to &mdash;
 it just accepts its input as valid.
 To fix this we need to restructure our cryptographic code within the rest